-The beach house isn’t real, sadly, but the charming white house with the green shutters is, and it’s on the market for only $219,000.
-Here’s how it looked in the movie when Julia’s character Laura sees it for the first time and falls in love with it:
+The beach house isn’t real, but the charming white Victorian cottage with the green shutters is, and it’s on the market for $219,000.

 It was built in 1905 and is bigger than it looks, with over 3,000 square feet.

 Based on the listing photos, it looks as though the interior scenes were filmed elsewhere,

 and these were sets designed on a separate soundstage.

 The website SCIWay mentions that they built a separate bathroom set,